BlaqueDevs/se-assignment-day-4-software-project-management-davtei/README.md

 - We have advanced security measures, including Single Sign-On (SSO) and customizable access controls, to protect user data.

 ## 12. What data is available regarding the market size and growth potential for your software?

+The global software market was valued at approximately USD 659.17 billion in 2023 and is projected to grow to USD 736.96 billion in 2024, reaching around USD 2,248.33 billion by 2034, with a CAGR of 11.8% from 2024 to 2034.

+North America dominated the market with a share of 44% in 2023, while the Asia-Pacific region is expected to experience the fastest growth due to the increasing proliferation of smart devices and digital transformation initiatives.

+Key factors driving the growth of the software market include technological advancements, the rise of AI and machine learning, increased automation across industries, and the growing demand for application software as businesses undergo digital transformation.

 ## 13. How can understanding market trends inform your software’s positioning and development?

+Market trends reveal user needs, provide a competitive advantage, and help align with the target audience.
+They also guide feature prioritization, resource allocation and risk management in development.
+Leveraging market data allows developers to create timely solutions aligned with user demands and industry standards, ultimately driving success in a competitive landscape.